 Resident Evil 2 is my least favourite game in the original PlayStation trilogy.
 There, I said it!
 Come at me.

-To clarify, the original Resident Evil 2 is far from a bad game.
+To clarify, the original Resident Evil 2 is not a bad game.
 It ranks highly purely for its atmospheric design and soundtrack.
 But its Racoon City siblings have always pipped it.
 Whereas 1 felt like I was peeling back layers of the Spencer Mansion, and 3 was a pressured push forward, 2 was huge.
 Off-puttingly huge.
 I completed it with Leon, but only dabbled with Claire’s ‘B’ scenario before moving on.
 There was no urge to finish it a second time.

 With REmake now seventeen years old the biggest surprise is that it’s taken so long for the second game to receive similar treatment.
 Fortunately it’s well worth it, building on the already solid foundations of the original but with enough newness to make it worthwhile.

 For the RE veterans among you, there’s a pretty simple way to describe this game: it looks like 7, with the overall design of 2, yet plays like Revelations (the first to include simultaneous moving and shooting).
 Strong.